molssi-seamm/seamm-cookiecutter/seamm_cookiecutter/plug-in/{{cookiecutter.repo_name}}/README.rst

 Acknowledgements
 ----------------

-This package was created with Cookiecutter_ and the `molssi-seamm/cookiecutter-seamm-plugin`_ project template.
+This package was created with the `molssi-seamm/cookiecutter-seamm-plugin`_ tool, which is based on the excellent Cookiecutter_.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`molssi-seamm/cookiecutter-seamm-plugin`: https://github.com/molssi-seamm/cookiecutter-seamm-plugin